 Anyone with information about either of the incidents should contact PSP Honesdale at 253-7126.

 Honesdale Borough Police are also investigating a hit and run that occurred on July 26 in the parking lot of Agway.

-Page 3 of 3 - According to a release, a blue Ford truck backed into a white Ford truck belonging to Steven McGinnis of Beach Lake.
+According to a release, a blue Ford truck backed into a white Ford truck belonging to Steven McGinnis of Beach Lake.

 McGinnis' vehicle "had damage to the tailgate," and the driver of the blue Ford "never stopped to provide information."

 Borough police are also investigating a hit and run that occurred July 29 on Church Street in Honesdale in front of the Dime Bank.

 The report states a gold Chevy Silverado truck struck a white Dodge Caravan owned by Jane Gilpin of Lake Ariel.
 The truck then fled the scene.

 Witnesses say the truck "was traveling at a high rate of speed" going north when it struck Gilpin's vehicle on the right rear bumper.